heizaman/JabGestorBackend/README.md

 DTU | NEW DELHI

-Objective
+Application to manage the immunization schedule of users and their family members including pets, showing due date for each vaccine.
+Users can see the full schedule to know which vaccine is due in which month so that they never miss an immunization.

-To create a user-friendly android app for users to manage the immunization schedule of themselves and their family including children and pets.
-They can see the full schedule to see which vaccine is due in which month so that they never miss an immunization.
+Created database architecture storing user login details and their family members’ data.
+Developed REST APIs for seamless integration with android app.